AnevRensburg/email-client/README.md

 This Email-client project was done as part of [The Modern Angular Bootcamp](https://www.udemy.com/course/the-modern-angular-bootcamp) course.
 I finished working on this project in February 2024.

 The first part of the application focuses solely on the authentication system.
-This part is the initial stage of our application's development, constructed independently.
-It involves setting up an authentication system.
+This part is the initial stage of our application's development, built in isolation.

 There are several pages allowing users to navigate for signing in and signing up.
 Users can access a page displaying a sign-up form, where they can input a username, password, and password confirmation.
 Upon form submission, a new account representing the user is created on the backend server.